What is Acoustic Neuroma?

 - Enables clinicians to maximize and conform the dose to the tumor target

-- Few side effects and minimal radiation exposure to healthy tissue surrounding the tumor
+- Minimal radiation exposure to healthy tissue surrounding the tumor